KireinaHoro/mff-exercise-notes-hs2025/attempts/ex-sheet5.typ

   To prove $Q approx P$:
   - $forall A$ where $P[A]=0$, $Q[A] = E[Z bb(1)_A] = 0$;
   - $forall A$ where $Q[A]=E[Z bb(1)_A] = 0$, since $Z > 0$, $bb(1)_A$ must be $diameter$, hence $P[A] = 0$. $qed$
 ]

+#feedback[
+  Important to apply the monotone convergence theorem!
+Take the partial sums and apply the limit.
+]

 2. Set